ferecgithub/Questions-Git/GitQuestionsAndAnswers.md

     The Staging Area represents an intermediate area in a Git repository where changes are prepared and held to be included in a subsequent commit.
 This area allows for organizing and reviewing changes before they are added to commits.

 - What does "Untracked file" mean?
+    An untracked file refers to a file that has not yet been added to the staging area.
+Git will not track or save changes for this file, and will not store any information about it.

 - What happens if we delete the ".git" folder?
 - If we want a "ReadMe.md" file to be automatically created every time we use the "git init" command in our local environment, what should we do?
 - What is the "branch" structure mentioned in Git?
 What does it provide us?